lavanyaayna9/TRANALYZER-flow-visualizer/README.md

 Step 3: Configure your Tranalyzer path

-Edit the path used in the upload script:
+---Edit the path used in the upload script:

 cd pages